openvino-dev-samples/openvino-devcon-workshop/README.md

 # OpenVINO-devcon-workshop

 This is a OpenVINO Workshop based on Intel AI PC.
-You can learn how to create a streamlined, voice-activated interface that developers can easily integrate and deploy。
+You can learn how to create deploy your text-generation, multimodal and image generation task with [OpenVINO GenAI API](https://github.com/openvinotoolkit/openvino.genai)。

 ## System